 The use of superimposed text should be used for clarification.
 Marketers should not use superimposed qualifications or disclaimers as carte blanche to excuse otherwise disallowed activities or impressions.
 If the advertisement is inherently misleading, it remains so regardless of any superimposed disclaimer or qualification.
 See Small print and footnotes.

-Marketers do not have to label photographs explicitly as “before” and “after” to mislead readers about the effect of the product.
-Sometimes the mischief is more subtle and effectiveness can merely be implied.
+Marketers do not have to label photographs explicitly as “before” and “after” to mislead readers about the effect of the product, and these are likely to be considered implied efficacy claims.